nandavelugoti/mem-systems-w25/content/project-ideas.md

 - Explore using memory pooling (disaggregated memory) with the [Firecracker VMM](https://aws.amazon.com/blogs/aws/firecracker-lightweight-virtualization-for-serverless-computing/).
 - Investigate the use of [page deduplication](https://en.wikipedia.org/wiki/Kernel_same-page_merging) in disaggregated memory systems.
 - See if you can apply the idea of [time travel](https://www.usenix.org/conference/2005-usenix-annual-technical-conference/debugging-operating-systems-time-traveling) or [versioning](https://en.wikipedia.org/wiki/Versioning_file_system) to small objects.
 Maybe also explore how to expose this feature in the programming language.
+- Build a versioned file system for persistent memory and uncover challenges with this idea
 - Adapt a task-parallel runtime system (like [Cilk](https://cilk.mit.edu/runtime/)) to run on the [UPMEM](https://www.upmem.com/) proceessing-in-memory (PIM) architecture.
 - Extend the [WARDen](https://conf.researchr.org/details/cgo-2023/cgo-2023-main-conference/8/WARDen-Specializing-Cache-Coherence-for-High-Level-Parallel-Languages) framework to automatically select consistency in addition to coherence.
 - See if [OS kernels](https://www.usenix.org/conference/osdi21/presentation/bhardwaj) that use [node replication](https://cs.brown.edu/~irina/papers/asplos2017-final.pdf) work well when applied to a disaggregated system.